Archie-Adams/personal-website/README.md

 ## TODOs

+- Highlighted nav links

 - Carousel for projects on the home page

 - Projects page content
-- Finish 3 blog posts
+- Blog posts content
+  - Linux
+  - KBSMM
+  - Keyboard layouts

 - Proper css refactor using the built in _scss compiler.
   - remove all style tags, ideally all link tags too with proper written scss